 3. Slack will verify your email address and request access to TINYpulse.
 From here, a list will automatically appear with all Slack teams that you belong to.
 Authorize the default team or click Change Teams to add a different one.

-You've now enabled TINYpulse to access your company's Slack team, but you still have a few more steps to take to enable different functionality.
+You have now enabled TINYpulse to access your company's Slack team, but you still have a few more steps to take to enable different functionality.

 Enable survey delivery to Slack

-2. Click Add and you're done.
+2. Click Add and you are done.

 Employees will now be notified by the TINYpulse-bot when the next survey becomes available depending on your timezone and survey cadence.